-On the evening of our meeting at her hotel, I was on call in the Emergency Room at Grady and had just finished my shift for the day.
+On the evening of our meeting at her hotel I was on call in the Emergency Room at Grady Hospital and had just finished my shift for the day.
 I was still wearing my white uniform since I didn’t have time to drive to my apartment to freshen up and change clothes.
-She told people for years afterwards that the first time she met me, I had on my white uniform which was covered with blood.
-I really think there were only a few scattered blood spots, but they had sure caught her eye.
-Overall, I was pretty sure I had made a good first impression despite the blood.
+She told people for years afterwards the first time she met me I had on my white uniform which was covered with blood.
+I really think there were only a few scattered blood spots, but they had surely caught her eye.
+Overall I was pretty certain I had made a good first impression despite the blood.

-Mom Young loved to travel and she visited us more often than any other family member while we lived in New Orleans.
-Financially we struggled because the salary I was paid at Charity Hospital kept us under the Federal poverty guidelines, and it was only the fact that Cathy made a modest salary as an elementary teacher that we were able to pay our apartment rent and the few bills we had each month.
-We loved receiving a “care package” from Gram Young, because often it contained 2 or more nice dresses for Cathy and occasionally a dress shirt or a good book for me.
-An added blessing she frequently sent were large sacks of limes from their Key lime tree, with which Cathy made the most delicious Key lime pies I had ever eaten!
-In fact I had never had eaten a piece of Key lime pie before we married.
+Mom Young loved to travel, and she visited us more often than any other family member throughout her life.
+Financially we struggled because the salary I was paid at Charity Hospital kept us under the federal poverty guidelines.
+It was only Cathy’s modest salary as an elementary teacher which enabled us to pay our apartment rent and the few bills we had each month.
+We loved receiving a “care package” from Mom Young, because often it contained two or more nice dresses for Cathy and occasionally a dress shirt or a good book for me.
+An added blessing she frequently sent were large sacks of limes from their Key lime tree.
+Cathy was an expert in making the most delicious Key lime pies I had ever eaten.
+In fact before we married I had never had eaten a piece of Key lime pie, and it is now my favorite.